dattateja99/dattateja99/README.md

 Graduate Student at University of Southern California

 Master's student, graduated in May 2025, actively looking for full-time opportunities in Software Development, Data Science, and Machine Learning.
-With 2+ years of industry experience and a proven track record of building scalable AI systems, cloud applications, and end-to-end ML pipelines, I’m excited to solve impactful problems and innovate at scale.
+With 2+ years of industry experience and a proven track record of building scalable Full-Stack AI systems, cloud applications, and end-to-end software, I’m excited to solve impactful problems and innovate at scale.

 * 🎓 MS in Computer Science, USC — Graduate May 2025

-* 💼 Looking for: Full-Time Roles (Software Dev, ML, Data)
+* 💼 Looking for: Full-Time Roles (Software Development Engineer, Machine Learning Engineer, Data Analyst, Data Scientist)

 * 📫 Reach me at: anakala@usc.edu